How do you catch a cold?

 - pain nerve fibres are sparked off, making you feel aching and weak.

-"When the virus infects cells, it sets off a chain reaction," explains Professor John Oxford, virologist at St Bartholomew's and the Royal London Hospital and chair of the UK Hygiene Council.
+"When the virus infects cells, it sets off a chain reaction," explains Professor John Oxford, the UK's top expert on influenza and Emeritus Professor of Virology at the University of London.
 "You get a sore throat because the virus is replicating in the cells in the throat.
 Immune cells are attracted to the area to fight off the virus, causing slight swelling, and that’s when you get a sore throat.
 We’re at the edge of learning here, and there’s a lot of new knowledge coming out."

 It seems we don’t all react in the same way to the same virus.
 "We do quite a lot of work where we get volunteers together in a hotel and infect them with the same virus, and we get a terrific variety of symptoms," explains Professor Oxford.
 "We don’t know why this is.
 It could be related to genetics - it’s something we’re working on.
 If we could find the answer to that it would be ace."